Janiva Ellis

 Janiva Ellis (born 1987) is an American painter based in Brooklyn, NY and Los Angeles, CA. Ellis creates figurative paintings that explore the African-American female experience, while incorporating her journey of self-identity within the Black community.

 Early life and education

 Born in Oakland, California, Ellis is biracial.
 Her mother is white, and her father is black.
 She was raised by her mother and moved to Hawaii at the age of 7, moving between the islands of Kauai and Oahu.
 From the age of 10 to 16, she lived in Kauai.
-She started painting at age 10, and was mentored by Tammy Day, a 20-year black woman.
+She started painting at age 10, and was mentored by Tammy Day, a 20-year-old black woman.

 Hawaii has a small Black population, and Ellis' work investigates the complex racial dynamic of her upbringing and the biracial origins of her identity.

 Ellis studied painting at the California College of the Arts in San Francisco, graduating in 2012.

 Professional onset

 Upon graduating in 2012, Ellis took a pause from the art world and returned to Hawaii.
 Ellis did not find any inspiration from the New York art scene, nor companions of the same ethnic background.
 This was a big loss for Ellis's self identity and reasons why she left Hawaii to begin with.
 After taking a few years to find herself, Ellis returned to New York in 2017 with a new outlook on her upbringing and a sense of self identity being both black and white.

 In one of Ellis's recent works, The Angles, held at the Hammer Vault Gallery, in Los Angeles, California, she relates her experience of feeling confusion and chaos of the self and the beauty of when one finds the self and accepts what is to be in the work.
 Critic Aram Moshayedi writes, "Decay and loss permeateThe Angels, yet the intimate experience of looking closely and allowing oneself to succumb to the painting’s wrapping embrace reveals moments of flourish and signs of life amidst the debris."